-Apple's top-of-the-line MacBook Pro
+Apple's big screen MacBook Pro

 Screen: 16-inch 3072 x 1920 Retina LCD | CPU: 2.6GHz six-core Core i7 or 2.3GHz eight-core Core i7 | Storage: 512GB/1TB/2TB/4TB/8TB | RAM: 16GB/32GB/64GB | Video: Radeon Pro 5300M to Radeon Pro 5500M | Weight: 4.3 lbs. | Feats: Touch ID, Touch Bar, True Tone LCD, Dolby Atmos | Ports: Thunderbolt 3 (four)

-The new 16-inch MacBook Pro is a beast.
+The 16-inch MacBook Pro is a beast.
 The base 16-inch MacBook Pro starts at $2,399, which was the same cost of the 15-inch MacBook Pro it replaces.
 This price gets you a Core i7 CPU, 16GB of RAM, 512GB SSD, and a Radeon 5300M GPU.
 The next tier up costs $2,799 and nets you a blazing-fast Core i9 CPU, faster Radeon Pro 5500M graphics, and a massive 1TB SSD.

-Besides its obviously larger screen, the 16-inch MacBook Pro boasts a new Magic Keyboard.
+Besides its obviously larger screen, the 16-inch MacBook Pro boasts a Magic Keyboard.
 Apple finally ditched the problematic Butterfly keyboard for a scissor mechanism.
 It also added a concave to the keycap structure and a rubber dome underneath for support.
 This redesign makes for a better typing experience with 1mm of travel compared to less than 0.8mm previously.